iimog/x-game-master/README.md

 This file has not been checked by a lawyer.

 # Changes
+## 0.1.4 <2017-08-10>
+ - Improve design of score in club mode
+ - Disable back button during a match
+ - Add button to end a match early
+ - Add more games
+ - Remember selected games and settings
+ - Save state (settings) to LocalStorage
 ## 0.1.3 <2017-04-28>
  - Fix skip game bug (#2)
  - Add icons (fontawesome)